alikerr/alikerr.github.io/content/english/access/_index.md

 Users that have Grex account have accepted both.

-> * In particular, user's accounts **cannot be shared** with anyone for whatever reason.
+> * In particular, user's accounts **cannot and should not be shared** with anyone for whatever reason.
+Our support staff will never ask for your password.

 {{< alert type="warning" >}}
 Sharing any account information (login/password or SSH private keys) leads to immediate blocking of the account.
- UNIX groups and shared project spaces can be used for [sharing data](storage/data-sharing).
+ UNIX groups and shared project spaces can be used for data [sharing](storage/data-sharing).
 {{< /alert >}}

 > * Usage is monitored and statistics are collected automatically, to estimate the researcher's needs and future planning, and to troubleshoot day to day operational issues.